MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 * You can't delegate a subnet called **gatewaysubnet** to the Power Platform admin center.
 This is because it's a reserved word for Azure Gateway Subnet feature.
 * You can't change the region, subscription, or resource group for the VNet on which the VNet data gateway was created.
 This scenario isn't currently supported.
+* VNet data gateways does not support conditional access policies when enabled.
+It will show as an error "DM_GWPipeline_Client_OAuthTokenLoginFailedError" when you try to update credentials using the authentication type as OAuth.